What You Need to Know About Breastfeeding

 When you are expecting your first child, you have so much on your mind in the months leading up to childbirth.
 Among the many issues facing new moms, one of the most common questions is whether they should breastfeed or bottle feed.
 A 2011 study by the Centers for Disease Control and Prevention found that only 62 percent of black mothers embrace breastfeeding, compared to 79 percent of white mothers.
 Studies have found that hospitals in neighborhoods with a higher black population are less likely to encourage breastfeeding efforts, such as early breastfeeding education, keeping the child together with the mother right after birth and limiting formula in the hospital in favor of breastmilk.

-August is National Breastfeeding Month, and science has proven breastfeeding has plenty of health benefits for your child.
+Science has proven breastfeeding has plenty of health benefits for your child.
 According to womenshealth.gov, research shows babies who have been breastfed have fewer allergies, lower risks of asthma, healthier jaw and tooth development, fewer ear infections, less diarrhea and vomiting, and lower chances of developing childhood obesity.
 However, one of the most important benefits of breastfeeding is that breast milk is the best for babies because it has all the nutritional components that are natural for babies.

 Breastfeeding is also helpful for the mother’s health following childbirth.
 It leads to a lower risk of type 2 diabetes, ovarian cancer, certain types of breast cancer and leads to quicker weight loss after birth.